fontsource/fontsource/registry/README.md

 Each snapshot includes family, language, subset, and axis views projected into the public API contract in [`api/shared/registry.ts`](../api/shared/registry.ts).
+Family detail views include the reviewed distribution with an explicit `all` or `subsets` character mode.
 The committed registry format remains private and can change without changing those responses.
 The manifest maps every registry file, API view, and source to a SHA-256 object and is written before `current.json` selects the complete